Columbian Rainbow Boa Care

 Although a mostly terrestrial snake, Columbians do like to climb and are often found in the lower branches of shrubs and small trees in the wild.
 It’s worth providing them with a little more headroom in their vivarium to allow for a good supply of sturdy climbing branches.
 Their vivarium should provide plenty of space for branches whilst still having a large floor area to permit normal activity; a wooden vivarium of at least 120 x 60 x 60cm (48 x 24 x 24”) is sufficient, but a bigger home might be necessary for a particularly large or active individual.

 Like the majority of the rainbow boa species they are remarkably temperature sensitive; temperatures above 30ºC (86ºF) can be uncomfortable for them, and over 35ºC (95ºF) will cause distress, although they are somewhat hardier than some of the other species in the group.
 A daytime ambient temperature of between 25 and 30ºC suits them fine, with a temperature drop at night.
-Heat is best provided by a ceramic heat emitter controlled with a pulse thermostat, monitored with a digital thermometer.
-Ceramics should always be fitted with a guard, as a curious snake can get terrible burns by coming into contact with them.
+Heat is best provided by a deep heat projector controlled with a suitable thermostat, monitored with a digital thermometer.
+Deep heat projectors should always be fitted with a guard, as a curious snake can get terrible burns by coming into contact with them.

 They do appreciate a very high humidity, which can be difficult to maintain in a wooden vivarium with ceramic heaters; if the overall humidity is low, it is important to provide at least one wet hide filled with very damp moss where the snake can rest in a high humidity environment.